ThomasMuel7/Projet/README.md

 python -m venv .venv
 ```

 This will create a new folder named `.venv` containing your isolated Python environment.
+The . before the name of the folder will allow the directory to not be displayed if you see your tree of files.

 ---